 What to do if my legs hurt as if I had muscle soreness?

-When the soreness-like pain lasts more than a week, it is necessary to see a doctor.
+If the soreness-like pain persists for more than a week, it is necessary to see a doctor.
 Especially if it prevents or makes it difficult to exercise or even walk.
-The health professional will determine which diagnostic tests should be performed and will be able to decide the treatment to follow.
+The healthcare professional will determine which diagnostic tests should be performed and will be able to decide the treatment to follow.
 Before that, to rule out simple muscle soreness, it is advisable to apply cold to the area.
-If the pain does not reduce considerably, it is not muscle soreness.
+If the pain does not reduce significantly, it is not muscle soreness.

 Share: